-Evidence-based Research - Defined in IDEA as "research that involves the application of rigorous, systematic, and objective procedures to obtain reliable and valid knowledge relevant to education activities and programs."
+Evidence-Based Research - Defined in IDEA as "research that involves the application of rigorous, systematic and objective procedures to obtain reliable and valid knowledge relevant to education activities and programs."

-Supplemental Aids and Services - Means aids, services, and other supports that are provided in regular education classes, other education-related settings, and in extracurricular and nonacademic settings, to enable children with disabilities to be educated with nondisabled children to the maximum extent appropriate.
+Supplemental Aids and Services - Means aids, services and other supports that are provided in regular education classes, other education-related settings, and in extracurricular and nonacademic settings, to enable children with disabilities to be educated with nondisabled children to the maximum extent appropriate.

-Summative Assessment - A summative assessment provides a measurement of student mastery of grade-level content standards after instruction has occurred.
-Unlike a formative assessment, a summative assessment does not provide information that can assist teachers in making instructional adjustments during the actual learning process, but it does help measure the overall effectiveness of instructional practices and programs.
-Examples of summative assessments include standardized state-level assessments and interim district and classroom assessments, such as end-of-unit or semester exams.
-The results of summative assessments can be used as part of the district and state accountability measures, as in the case of standardized statewide assessments.
-They also can be used in the grading process, as in the case of district and classroom developed assessments.
+Summative Assessment - Summative assessment provides a measurement of student mastery of grade-level content standards after instruction has occurred.
+Unlike formative assessment, summative assessment does not provide information that can assist teachers in making instructional adjustments during the actual learning process, but it does help measure the overall effectiveness of instructional practices and programs.
+Examples of summative assessments include standardized state-level assessments and interim educational agency and classroom assessments, such as end-of-unit or semester exams.
+The results of summative assessments can be used as part of the educational agency and state accountability measures, as in the case of standardized statewide assessments.
+They also can be used in the grading process, as in the case of educational agency and classroom developed assessments.